RedHatEdge/patterns/patterns/image-mode-for-dcns/README.md

 - An IoT gateway image, where container runtime packages and network configurations are added
 ![Image Mode Three Images](./.images/image-mode-three-images.png)

-Then, each image is further built on my adding site-specific configurations, such as PTP time sources:
+Then, each image is further built on by adding site-specific configurations, such as PTP time sources:
 ![Image Mode Site Specific Configurations](./.images/image-mode-site-specific.png)

 These images, having started out as a single generic base image, then having had multiple layers of content added, now are ready to deploy to the various devices at the sites.